-To avoid the error in the second example, get in the habit of providing the client with a Summary of Monies Received and Disbursed along with the Invoice.
-The summary will allow your firm to identify those amounts on which the fee should properly be calculated.
+This error can be avoided by providing the client with a summary of monies received and disbursed along with the invoice.
+Reviewing the summary before providing it to the client will enable the lawyer to identify those amounts on which the fee should properly be calculated.
 See a Sample Calculation.

 Claims for Hourly Fees on Termination of a Retainer

-It is not appropriate for lawyers to make claims for hourly fees when the lawyer and client end their relationship before the matter is settled.
-On occasion, the former lawyer seeks to impose a trust condition on the client’s new lawyer, requiring payment of the account before transferring the file.
-Solicitors’ liens can only be maintained with regard to disbursements, where the client has agreed to be responsible for them.
-The former lawyer cannot withhold the file or assert a lien for unpaid fees, and can only require the new lawyer to provide an undertaking to hold the resulting fees in trust, with the intention that they will be split on a quantum meruit basis between the respective counsel upon the conclusion of the file.
+In addition, the former lawyer cannot withhold the file or assert a lien for unpaid fees.
+They can only require the new lawyer to provide an undertaking to hold the resulting fees in trust, with the intention that they will be split on a quantum meruit basis between the respective counsel upon the file’s conclusion.